 What aspects of a person’s workplace behaviour can be attributed to their culture?
+Lets take a look through the culture lens to understand the impact of a dominant culture

 Could it be that people of different cultures are essentially similar and their behaviour is influenced by organisational constraints and management action rather than by cultural characteristics?